xmake-io/xmake-docs/manual/conditions.md

 #### Is the current compilation platform

-You can this api to check the configuration command: `xmake f -p iphoneos`
+You can use this api to check the configuration command: `xmake f -p iphoneos`

 ```lua
 -- if the current platform is android